Hyundai Getz TB

 Older 1.5 CRDi (D3EA/D4FA predecessor) with timing belt drive.
 On these aged vehicles always check belt service history.
 Interference engine — severe engine damage if belt breaks.

 Symptoms: Squealing, rattling; then sudden engine seizure with severe valve damage. - !!
-Injector pressure problems from 130,000 km
+Cylinder head crack at high mileage from 200,000 km

 Symptoms: Rattling directly after cold start for 5–30 seconds, then diminishing.
 Check engine light with severe wear. - !!
 Thermostat failure from 100,000 km